Sonukr/react-gitbook/lectures/02-further-react-info/12-Section-Summary.md

 React class components have lifecycle methods that are invoked at certain stages of a component's "life" on the DOM.
 Some of the lifecycle methods you'll use a lot are:

-  - `constructor()`: initialize state, bind methods
+  - `constructor()`: Initialize state, bind methods
   - `componentDidMount()`: Make AJAX requests, get DOM refs, bind event listeners, set state if necessary
   - `componentWillUnmount()`: Unbind event listeners, other cleanup
   - `componentWillReceiveProps()`: Update state based on changes in components
-  - `render()`: return markup/UI
+  - `render()`: Return markup/UI

-## Unidrectional Data Flow
+## Unidirectional Data Flow

 In React, data flows from the top down.
-Keep your data higher in your component tree, so it's availble to the sibling/children components that need it.
+Keep your data higher in your component tree so it's available to the sibling/children components that need it.

 ## Immutable Data